2009–10 North Carolina Tar Heels men's basketball team: 100th anniversary celebration

-UNC kicked off their 100th season with an alumni game on September 4, featuring such NBA players as Vince Carter, Antawn Jamison and Marvin Williams.
-At halftime of the event, the 2009 National Championship banner got unveiled, and UNC legend Michael Jordan got honored for his election to the Basketball Hall of Fame.
-The event also proved to be an excellent recruiting tool for UNC, as 2011 forward prospect James McAdoo committed to North Carolina at the event and Harrison Barnes, the 2010 #1 recruit in the ESPNU and Scout.com rankings, would later commit to UNC after attending the event.
+UNC kicked off their 100th season with an alumni game on September 4, featuring NBA players Vince Carter, Antawn Jamison and Marvin Williams.
+At halftime, the 2009 National Championship banner was unveiled, and UNC legend Michael Jordan was honored for his election to the Basketball Hall of Fame.
+The event proved to be an excellent recruiting tool for UNC, as 2011 forward prospect James McAdoo committed to North Carolina at the event, and Harrison Barnes, the 2010 #1 recruit in the ESPNU and Scout.com rankings, later committed to UNC after attending the event.
 Members of the 2009 championship team received their championship rings at halftime of the UNC-Citadel football game on September 5.

-In their season opener against Florida International, the Tar Heels donned throwback uniforms in the style of the 1957 undefeated national championship team – with distinctive red trim.
-The Tar Heels wore the 1957 throwback uniforms again when they played Rutgers on December 28.
+In their season opener against Florida International, the Tar Heels donned throwback uniforms in the style of the 1957 undefeated national championship team, with distinctive red trim.
+They wore the 1957 throwback uniforms again when they played Rutgers on December 28.

 Recruiting

 Coach Roy Williams signed a five-person class for 2009, including two-time Tennessee Division II-AA Mr. Basketball Leslie McDonald from Memphis, identical twins David and Travis Wear from California, and athletic combo guard Dexter Strickland from New Jersey.
-But the crown jewel of the class was 6'10 forward John Henson of Tampa, Florida, rated the #1 PF by Scout.com.
+The crown jewel of the class was 6'10 forward John Henson of Tampa, Florida, rated the #1 PF by Scout.com.
 Henson, Strickland and the Wear twins were all named to the McDonald's game in Miami.
 Henson and Strickland were also named first-team Parade All-Americans, while McDonald and the Wears were called to the fourth team by the magazine.